-This policy provides guidance on the remedial procedures available in the instance of an employee's job performance not meeting the College's standards.
+This policy provides guidance on the remedial procedures available in the instance of an employee's job performance or behaviors not meeting Dartmouth's standards.

-Situations sometimes arise in which an employee's job performance does not meet the College's standards.
-Examples include but are not limited to: performance that does not meet expectations, inability or failure to perform duties, disruptive behavior, poor attendance, misconduct, or violation of College policies.
-Often, corrective action can be taken by the College to assist the employee in identifying and overcoming work-related difficulties, performance deficiencies, or behaviors that violate College policies, procedures, or practices.
+Situations sometimes arise in which an employee's job performance or behaviors do not meet Dartmouth's standards.
+Examples include but are not limited to: performance that does not meet expectations, inability or failure to perform duties, disruptive behavior, poor attendance, misconduct, or violation of Dartmouth policies.
+Often, corrective action can be taken by Dartmouth to assist the employee in identifying and overcoming work-related difficulties, performance deficiencies, or behaviors that violate policies, procedures, or practices.

-"Corrective action" refers to a remedial plan of action that is developed by the supervisor in consultation with the applicable Dean/VP's office and the division's Human Resources Consultant to achieve targeted outcomes to resolve effectively behavior and performance-related issues.
+"Corrective action" refers to a remedial plan of action that is developed by the supervisor in consultation with the applicable Dean/VP's office and the division's Human Resources administrator to achieve targeted outcomes for resolving behavior and performance-related issues.
 Such plans usually include a timeframe for achieving the stated objectives.
 The use of such plans is not appropriate in all situations.
-When appropriate, various approaches to corrective action may include: clarification of expectations, oral or written counseling or warning, a Performance Improvement Plan, and/or termination of employment.
+The nature or circumstances of some performance or behavioral issues may require immediate formal warning, suspension, or termination.
+When appropriate, various approaches to corrective action may include: the clarification of expectations, an oral or written counseling or warning, a Performance Improvement Plan, and/or termination of employment.

-Nothing contained in this policy is intended to alter the at-will employment relationship between the College and its employees or to create legally enforceable contractual rights.
-Despite the availability of the corrective action process, the College reserves the right to terminate a staff member's employment at any time when it is in the College's best interests to do so, as determined by the supervisor in consultation with the applicable Dean/VP's office and the division's Human Resources Consultant.
+Nothing contained in this policy is intended to alter the at-will employment relationship between Dartmouth and its employees or to create legally enforceable contractual rights, and Dartmouth reserves the right to depart from this process.
+Despite the availability of the corrective action process, Dartmouth reserves the right to terminate a staff member's employment at any time when it is in Dartmouth's best interests to do so, as determined by the supervisor in consultation with the applicable Dean/VP's office and the Human Resources administrator.

 A written record of corrective action will be maintained in the employee's central personnel file.